pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 #Challenge Summary
 Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

 I have used Python 2.7.11 for the solution to this challenge.
-List and Dictionaries are the data structures of choice
+List and Dictionaries are the data structures of choice.
+User defined functions have been employed

-#The following additional modules would be required to run the code
+#Additional Packages

+Please install the following:

 networkx 1.10

+pip install networkx

 numpy 1.10.1

+pip install numpy

-#Other libraries used
+#Other modules/libraries

 sys